Faculty and Staff

 Objectives

-The general educational objectives for students are consistent with the occupational therapy program’s curriculum and themes that are intended to bridge the student’s knowledge throughout the program.
-Graduates of Nazareth's occupational therapy program will be able to:
+The student learning outcomes are consistent with the occupational therapy program’s curriculum and themes that are intended to scaffold the student’s professional growth and knowledge throughout the program.
+Graduates of Nazareth's Occupational Therapy program will be able to: